lolsZz/deepseek-engineer/dev/docs/mcp-implementation.md

 ## Core Concepts

 ### 1. MCP Server Structure

+MCP servers can be implemented in both TypeScript/JavaScript and Python, offering flexibility in language choice based on the use case.

+#### TypeScript Implementation
 ```typescript
 import { Server } from "@modelcontextprotocol/sdk/server";
 import { StdioServerTransport } from "@modelcontextprotocol/sdk/server/stdio";